Origin8-Docs/origin8-docs/dreampipe/yadto/YADTO.md

 </details>

-Notice how the version and eventSource metadata have been inserted as additional fields
+Notice how the version and eventSource metadata have been inserted as additional fields.

 ## 2. List properties